TOSIT-IO/TDP/README.md

 ## TDP Components release

 Every TDP initial release is built from a reference branch on the Apache Git repository according to the above table.
-The only additional change from the original branches is the version declaration in the pom.xml files.
+The main change from the original branches is the version declaration in the pom.xml files.

-## Kubernetes based Building / Testing environment
+## Building / Testing environment

 The builds / unit testing of the Maven Java projects of each component above can be run in Kubernetes pods which are scheduled by a Jenkins installation also running on Kubernetes.
 Kubernetes pods scheduling allows for **truly** reproducible and isolated builds.
 Jenkins' strong integration with the Java ecosystem is a perfect match to build the components of the distribution.

 ### Kubernetes